theironcook/Backbone.ModelBinder/README.md

 ##Quickly create and modify bindings##

 In some situations, you might have a large amount of elements that need to be bound but only a few of them need a converter or elAttribute defined.
+You probably don't want to define all of the element bindings manually just to add a converter to a few of them.
 The utility function Backbone.ModelBinder.createDefaultBindings can help you in this situation.

 The Backbone.ModelBinder.createDefaultBindings( ) is shown below.